Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_FETCH.md

 # Fetch data and assign to variables or to useState

-⭐ If we use Context - to have global scope to some useStates -> all variables that we want to use from Context in other components, must be --> "use client"
+⭐ If we use Context - to have global scope to some useStates -> to use Context in some certain component - we need make sure that component where we use Context is "use client"

 ✨ In most cases in Next.js you should:

 - fetch data on the server, then ➜ pass the result to a client component
-- page.tsx (server side component) <-- fetch the data and then pass it to another component(client component) -> to use Hooks or client interactions - onClick, etc.
+- page.tsx (server side component) <-- fetch the data and then pass it to another component(client component) -> to use Hooks or client interactions - onClick, onChange, onSubmit, etc.

 🔥 Because server fetching is: